ervandew/keyring/README.rst

-    delete <key> - delete the entry for the given key username <domain> - get the username for the given domain smtp - set a smtp password (msmtp format)
+    delete <key> - delete the entry for the given key username <domain> - get the username for the given domain smtp - set a smtp password (msmtp format) link <key> <key> [<key> ...] - link one or more keys together Note that this is a feature unique to this script and won't be supported by other programs reading directly from gnome-keyring.

   Options:
     -h, --help            show this help message and exit